bozkayasalihx/framegoos/README.md

 # framegoos

-Display images and gifs in your terminal emulator.
+Remove any background from your videos in your terminal

 <p align="center">
     <img src="https://github.com/bozkayasalihx/framegoos/demo.gif">